 The reason we hear of so many people complaining that they are unhappy at work at this time of year is obvious really.
-We’ve all returned to work after a well-deserved break.
-During our time off, we’ve had fun with family and friends, woken up when we feel like it, shopped for pleasure instead of necessity and maybe had the odd celebratory night out.
+We’ve all returned to our jobs after a well-deserved break.
+During that time off, we’ve had fun with family and friends, woken up when we felt like it, shopped for pleasure instead of necessity and maybe had the odd celebratory night out.

 During that time, we’ve also had time to step back and reflect on the year that’s passed and take stock of our lives.
 We might have even made some New Year’s resolutions.

-Combine these things and it’s no wonder we think we return to work feeling dissatisfied with our lives.
+Combine these things and it’s no wonder we think we return to work feeling dissatisfied with our entire lives.
 Never mind feeling unhappy at work!

 The decision to find a new job is a big one that will have an impact on your future.
 It’s important, therefore, to be certain that leaving your job is the right thing to do.

 Here are five questions you can ask yourself in order to understand your situation.
 After answering them, you may realise you are in the right job after all.
-If so, you should have a better understanding of the changes you can make to be happy at work.
+If so, at least you will have a better understanding of the changes you can make in order to be happy at work.

-Feeling underappreciated at work is often blamed on poor management.
-But have you ever considered that your manager probably has a hard time keeping up with their own workload.
+Feeling unhappy at work is often blamed on poor management.
+But have you ever considered that your manager probably has a hard time keeping up with their own workload?
 Is it fair to expect them to read the minds of an entire department?

 Many employees are happy to go about their day accepting the way things are done without question.
-Whilst they smile on the outside, on the inside, they’re feeling unappreciated at work.
+Whilst they smile on the outside, on the inside, they’re feeling unappreciated.